 In March 2010, the Company entered into a license agreement to use a stent design ("MGuard Prime").
 Pursuant to the agreement, the licensor is entitled to receive royalty payments of 7% of net sales outside the United States and, for sales within the United States, royalty payments as follows: 7% of net sales for the first \$10,000,000 of net sales and 10% of net sales for net sales exceeding \$10,000,000.
-The Company began manufacturing the MGuard Prime during the last quarter of 2010 and began selling the MGuard Prime in the first quarter of 2011.
+The Company began manufacturing the MGuard Prime during the fourth quarter of 2010 and began selling the MGuard Prime in the first quarter of 2011.

+b.
 Litigation

-The Company is a party to various claims arising in the ordinary course of its operations in the aggregate amount of \$1,030,000.
-The Company has not recorded an expense related to damages in connection with these matters because management, based upon the opinion of its legal counsel, is of the opinion that the ultimate resolution of these claims will not have a material effect on the financial position of the Company, its result of operations and cash flows.
+The Company is a party to various claims arising in the ordinary course of its operations in the aggregate amount of \$10,000.
+The Company has not recorded an expense related to damages in connection with these matters because management, after considering the views of its legal counsel as well as other factors, is of the opinion that a loss to the Company is neither probable nor is an amount or range of loss that is estimable.